 PUTNAM TRIANGLE PLAZA (Fulton Street and Grand Avenue)

 An initiative to transform this vast area of concrete into a new community open space, the Putnam Triangle Plaza in Clinton Hill has the support of community leaders, the surrounding businesses, residents, institutions, elected officials and received unanimous votes of support by Community Board 2 (download the presentation).
 Initial discussions in the community began in June 2010.
 FAB brought this proposal to the NYC Department of Transportation for study and review in the fall of 2010.
 Community outreach and traffic studies continued through the winter and a Public Workshop was held in May 2011.
-Installation is scheduled for September 2011 with umbrellas, moveable tables and chairs, benches and planters.
+Launched in September 2011 with umbrellas, moveable tables and chairs, benches and planters.
+New design and reconstruction scheduled Fall 2017/2018.

 GATES TRIANGLE (Fulton Street and Vanderbilt)